 - Giving patients more control over medical care by improving understanding of choices for treatment

-- Guides you in making a plan for living well, based on your needs, concerns and goals for care.
+- Guiding patients in making a plan for living well, based on their needs, concerns, and goals for care

-- Provides you and your loved ones emotional and spiritual support and guidance.
+- Providing patients and loved ones with emotional and spiritual support and guidance